pmarjora/sluRm/paper/paper.md

 # Summary

-Now a days, high-performance-computing (HPC) clusters are commonly available tool for either **in** or **out** cloud settings.
+Now a days, high-performance-computing (HPC) clusters are commonly available tool for either **in** or **out** ouf cloud settings.
 [Slurm Workload Manager](https://slurm.schedmd.com/) (see @Jette02slurm:simple) is a program written in C that is used to efficiently manage resources in HPC clusters.

-While the R programming language [@R] has not been developed for HPC settings, there are currently several ways in which R can be enhance by means of HPC.
+While the R programming language [@R] has not been developed for HPC settings, there are currently several ways in which R can be enhanced by means of HPC.
 The `sluRm` R package is one of those ways.

-The `sluRm` R package provides bidings for using R in HPC settings that work with Slurm.
-It provides wrappers and auxiliary functions that allow the user to seamlessly integrate they analysis pipeline with HPC, putting emphasis on providing the user with a family of functions similar to what the `parallel` R package [@R] provides.
+The `sluRm` R package provides bindings for using R in HPC settings that work with Slurm.
+It provides wrappers and auxiliary functions that allow the user to seamlessly integrate their analysis pipeline with HPC, putting emphasis on providing the user with a family of functions similar to what the `parallel` R package [@R] provides.

 While there are other tools for integrating R in a HPC envirnment that works with Slurm, `sluRm` has some advantages regarding syntax, number of dependencies, and flexibility.

-1. Compared to `rslurm` [@Marchand2018], this R package's workflow is closer to the `parallel` package. `sluRm` has wrappers such as `Slurm_lapply` and `Slurm_Map` that have a similar syntax to `parLapply` and `parMap` from the `parallel` package; which is not true for `rslurm` which depends on a single function `slurm_apply`.
+1. Compared to `rslurm` [@Marchand2018], our R package's workflow is closer to the `parallel` package. `sluRm` has wrappers such as `Slurm_lapply` and `Slurm_Map` that have a similar syntax to `parLapply` and `parMap` from the `parallel` package; which is not true for `rslurm` which depends on a single function `slurm_apply`.

 2. Compared to `batchtools` [@Bischl2015], and to `future.batchtools` [@Bengtsson2019] `sluRm` is significantly more lightweight as it has 0 dependencies on R packages other than those shipped with R. `batchtools` and `future.batchtools` have 20 and 24 dependencies each.[^date]